NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   convergence.
 Type: double.
 Default: 0.
 ``--export_to_voxblox`` Save the depth clouds and optimized transforms needed to create a mesh with voxblox (if depth clouds exist).
 Type: bool.
 Default: false.
+``--save_transformed_depth_clouds`` Save the depth clouds with the camera transform applied to them to make them be in world coordinates.
 ``--float_scale`` If to optimize the scale of the clouds, part of depth-to-image transform.
 If kept fixed, the configuration of cameras should adjust to respect the given scale.
 This parameter should not be